1.1 Biography

 1.2.1 Habilitation

 The habilitation project is focused specifically on boundaries and their intimate relation to networks.
-It builds on a relaunched, operational notion of society and develops a formal model of boundaries and networks that is applied to organization, and (national) identities.
+It builds on a relaunched, operational notion of society and develops a formal model of boundaries and networks.
+It is applied to organizational boundaries and rediscovered in sociological ideas of organizational design.

 1.2.2 Preoccupation